rcardin/value-classes/README.md

 ## 4. The NewType Library

-The NewType library allows us to create new types without the overhead of extra runtime allocations, avoiding the pitfalls of using Scala values classes.
+The NewType library allows us to create new types without the overhead of extra runtime allocations, avoiding the pitfalls of Scala values classes.
 To use it, we need to import the proper dependency in the `build.sbt` file:

 ```sbt
 libraryDependencies += "io.estatico" %% "newtype" % "0.4.4"